Flying-foxes are protected in New South Wales by the Biodiversity Conservation Act 2016.

 Managers of public land, primarily local councils, work with communities to manage flying-fox camps on public land affecting people’s enjoyment of the land.

 It is an offence under the Biodiversity Conservation Act 2016 to harm or attempt to harm a native animal unless authorised by a biodiversity conservation licence or approved code of practice, or an exemption under the Biodiversity Conservation Regulation 2017.

 Currently, a licence is required by local councils and other public land managers to take actions in or near flying-fox camps to minimise the impacts of the camps on nearby communities.

-Office of Environment and Heritage (OEH) has prepared the draft Code of Practice Authorising Flying-fox Camp Management Actions that defines standards required for effective and humane management of flying-fox camps.
+Office of Environment and Heritage (OEH) prepared the draft Code of Practice Authorising Flying-fox Camp Management Actions that defines standards required for effective and humane management of flying-fox camps.

 If the actions required to manage a flying-fox camp are consistent with the terms of the code, a licence will not be required.